 Pick Casper If:

 - You are a stomach or back sleeper — Casper’s firmness and zoned support construction make it a good option for people who sleep on their stomach or back.

 - You prefer established companies — Casper has weathered a good amount of press attention and redesigned its flagship mattress a few times.
 If you prefer a company that has a more developed track record, go with Casper.

 I hope this comparison helped you with your mattress search.
 Make sure to check out our other popular mattress reviews like Nolah vs Helix and Casper vs Nectar.
-Still have questions about the Nolah or Casper mattress, please leave them in the comments.
+Still have questions about the Nolah or Casper mattress?
+Please leave them in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.